vikasmistry/Xtreme-Battery-Saver/README.md

 You might be asking, "Why would anyone want to do this?"
 Well, WiFi is very power hungry and disabling it will save a ton of power.
 Dont worry, it will be re-enabled when your trigger gets called.

+### notify
+This option is to stop those annoying notifications that make your phone go bzzz when an event is changed

+`notify=true` DEFAULT

+`notify=false` Turns off all notifications

+### safemode
+This option is for an all else fails and the system wont accept a XBSctl command.
+This has never been used, nor was it requested, its just in here for persistence and if something really bad happens.
+If all else fails, you can do this from your recovery mode.

+`safemode=1` Enables Safemode

+`safemode=0` Disables Safemode and removes its presence from the config.

+You may also exit safemode the normal way as this is linked to XBSctl and vice-versa.

 ## XBSctl
 This is how you control the daemon.